There is no legal requirement for a vehicle owner to receive a registration reminder or a registration renewal notice.

 The law provides a defence to the owner of a motor vehicle detected by a camera speeding or disobeying a red traffic light to nominate the driver of the vehicle at the time of the offence.

 The law does not permit the nominated driver to nominate another driver.
-For that reason the police will not accept a statutory declaration from a nominated driver nominating another driver.
+For that reason the police will not accept a nomination from a nominated driver who is attempting to nominate another driver.

 If the ENB has received a statutory declaration or other document sent by the vehicle owner which is not accepted ENB must, before enforcing the expiation notice, give an expiation enforcement warning notice.